sarthakk1890/RetinoCare-Application-for-Diabetic-Retinopathy-Detection/README.md

 # RetinoCare

 A full-stack MERN project which predicts the stage of diabetic retinopathy using the Transfer Learning technique, the API of the trained model is implemented over a ReactJS application.
-The API used in the code is available [here](https://github.com/sarthakk1890/DR_API)
+The API used in the project is available [here](https://github.com/sarthakk1890/DR_API)

 ## Features
 1. Login, Signup, and Logout